kurusunagisa/Dragonfly-Key-Exchange/README.md

 # Dragofly Key Exchange

-## About
+## What is this repository
-This repository translate Dragonfly Key Exchange into Japanese and implement it.
+This repository translate Dragonfly Key Exchange into Japanese and implement it with python.